dixonge/gtd/science/The-Replication-Crisis.md

 ---
 eleventyNavigation:
-  key: Replication
-  title: The Replication Crisis
+  key: The Replication Crisis
-  parent: Losing
+  parent: Losing My Faith In Science
   order: 7
 ---
-# The Replication Crisis

 ![](/img/)

 This one goes beyond just climate.
 The recent 'scandal' began in 2005 when John Ioannides wrote a paper about the poor replication stats in psychology.
 It has since spread to most other disciplines.